vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 तत्प्रायं च द्वयमपि विदन् संमतस्सर्ववेदी ॥ १२ ॥
 </details>

-In the 'a' in Om and in the word 'Nārāyaṇa ' occurring in aṣṭākṣara, the supreme end of life (i.e.) _Bhagavān_, who is opposed to all that is objectionable or faulty, is indicated; in the m in om and in the part nāra occurring in Nārāyaṇāya, the essential nature (_svarūpa_) of the _jīva_ who is to attain this end is disclosed; the means of attainment already existing as established(siddha _upāya_) namely, _Bhagavān_, is indicated in the part ayana occurring in Nārāyaṇa and the means to be accomplished or adopted (sādhya _upāya_ ), which is self-surrender, is in _namas_; the fruit desired, viz., the enjoyment of _Brahman_ which includes also service to Him is disclosed in the dative or fourth case in Nārāyaṇāya; the hindrance to it, namely, the feeling of 'mine' is in the word mama occurring in namah (na mama ).
-He who understands the _Aṣṭākṣara_ _mantra_ that reveals all these five and [^24] _Dvayam_ too, which is to the same effect--he will be considered by all as one who knows everything.
+In the 'a' in Om and in the word 'Nārāyaṇa ' occurring in aṣṭākṣara, the supreme end of life (i.e.) Bhagavān, who is opposed to all that is objectionable or faulty, is indicated; in the m in om and in the part nāra occurring in Nārāyaṇāya, the essential nature (svarūpa) of the jīva who is to attain this end is disclosed; the means of attainment already existing as established(siddha upāya) namely, Bhagavān, is indicated in the part ayana occurring in Nārāyaṇa and the means to be accomplished or adopted (sādhya upāya ), which is self-surrender, is in namas; the fruit desired, viz., the enjoyment of Brahman which includes also service to Him is disclosed in the dative or fourth case in Nārāyaṇāya; the hindrance to it, namely, the feeling of 'mine' is in the word mama occurring in namah (na mama ).
+He who understands the Aṣṭākṣara mantra that reveals all these five and [^24] Dvayam too, which is to the same effect--he will be considered by all as one who knows everything.

-[^24]: _Dvayam_ may mean also the two (i.e.) _Dvayam_ and _Caramasloka._
+[^24]: Dvayam may mean also the two (i.e.) Dvayam and Caramasloka.

 THERE IS NO REAL DIFFERENCE BETWEEN THOSE